September 6, 2015

 How I moved to the “low lands” of Europe with ambitious plans that didn’t really work.
 It was quite an escapade, let me tell you!

-Once I realized that I couldn’t continue in the US, I researched where to move and start another chapter of my life.
+Once I realized I couldn’t continue in the US, I researched where to move and start another chapter of my life.
 My plan was to go back to college, get a job eventually, and see how things evolve.
 After considering the pros and cons of many countries around the planet, I picked the Netherlands.
 Things I found online looked just right: it is fine to live there with English language only; I wouldn’t have to mess with any visas nonsense; the cost of living is OK; the study programs are good, and the tuition is reasonable; decent job market; beautiful cities; nice people… a sweet deal, right?
 But as it happens, things online don’t always reflect reality.
 But let’s start from the beginning.

 Amsterdam (pictured) is the most famous canal city of the country; however, they are common all over it.